InsideEnergy/Data-for-stories/20170625-colorado-flowlines/readme.md

 ## What's in this repository?

 In this repository, you'll find:
-* [COGCC-flowlines.ipynb](COGCC-flowlines.ipynb) - A Jupyter notebook with the Python code we used to clean the data before we created the flow line shape files
+* [COGCC-flowlines.ipynb](COGCC-flowlines.ipynb) - A Jupyter notebook with the Python code we used to clean the data before we created the flowline shape files
 * [All_Start_End.csv](All_Start_End.csv) - The cleaned start and end point location file
-* [All_Flowline_Info.csv](All_Flowline_Info.csv) - The flow line info lookup file
+* [All_Flowline_Info.csv](All_Flowline_Info.csv) - The flowline info lookup file
 * [flowlines-info-length.zip](flowlines-info-length.zip) - The final shape files, zipped
 * [Flowline](Flowline) - The original download from the COGCC (download date: June 27, 2017), unzipped containing .xls file and data dictionary (note: we removed the .mdb file).